GioF71/tidal-connect/README.md

 ## Installation on Moode Audio or Volumio

 It is possible to use this solution for easy installation of Tidal Connect on [Moode Audio](https://moodeaudio.org/) and [Volumio](https://volumio.com/).
-It is required to have a ssh connection to the moode audio box.
+It is required to have a ssh connection to the Moode/Volumio audio box.
 In order to enable ssh on Volumio, refer to [this](https://developers.volumio.com/SSH%20Connection) page.

 ### Install Docker